newAM/clap-num/README.md

 strings provided by [clap].

 * `maybe_hex`
-  Validates an unsigned integer value that can be base-10 or base-16.
+  Validate an unsigned integer value that can be base-10 or base-16.
 * `maybe_hex_range`
-  Validates an unsigned integer value that can be base-10 or base-16 within a range.
+  Validate an unsigned integer value that can be base-10 or base-16 within a range.
 * `maybe_bin`
-  Validates an unsigned integer value that can be base-10 or base-2.
+  Validate an unsigned integer value that can be base-10 or base-2.
 * `maybe_bin_range`
-  Validates an unsigned integer value that can be base-10 or base-2 within a range.
+  Validate an unsigned integer value that can be base-10 or base-2 within a range.
 * `number_range`
   Validate a signed or unsigned integer value.
 * `si_number`